 Table of Contents

-While it’s true that it is one of the most popular cities to visit in the region, backpacking Prague doesn’t have to come at a huge cost.
+While it’s true that it is one of the most popular cities to visit in the region, backpacking Czechia and Prague doesn’t have to come at a huge cost.

 You’ll find that your money goes a lot further here than it does in other European cities like Paris or Amsterdam.
 As far as bang for your buck goes, it’s really hard to beat Prague.